semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/release-workflow/pre-releases.md

 ## Initial release

 We'll start by making the first commit of the project, with the code for the initial release and the message `feat: initial commit`.
-When pushing that commit, on `master` **semantic-release** will release the version `1.0.0` and make it available on the default distribution channel which is the dist-tag `@latest` for npm.
+When pushing that commit, on `master` **semantic-release-plus** will release the version `1.0.0` and make it available on the default distribution channel which is the dist-tag `@latest` for npm.

 The Git history of the repository is: